OpenAtom-Linyaps/linyaps/docs/pages/en/guide/ll-pica/introduction.md

 # ll-pica Introduction

 This tool currently provides the capability to convert DEB packages into Linglong packages.
+Generate the required `linglong.yaml` file for building Linglong applications and rely on `ll-builder` to implement application build and export.
 Only software packages that comply with the [app store packaging standards](https://doc.chinauos.com/content/M7kCi3QB_uwzIp6HyF5J) are supported for conversion.

 :::tip